Every teacher will love this clipboard teacher gift! Learn to make it with this easy tutorial.

 It’s back to school time!
 My kids are starting 6th grade (Middle School – EEK!) and 3rd grade.
 I love creating teacher gifts and wanted to incorporate some hand lettering into the gifts this year so I came up with this easy clipboard teacher gift.

-- Download the free cut file here.
-You can access it in the resource library, below.
+Download the free cut file.
+You can access it in the resource library, available to my email subscribers.
 This file is for personal use only.
 You can use it to make teacher gifts but you may not sell what you make.

 If you don’t have transfer tape, you can also use painters tape like I did.
 But since painters tape is not clear, it is difficult to line things up correctly.
 I recommend transfer tape but painters tape works if you are in a bind.